Kelztergit/Karaokify/README.md

 To process an audiofile and create a 'karaoke version', use the following command "python karaokify InputFile.mp3" This will add the _karaoked suffix to the output file.

-If you wish to specify a differenr name for the output file you can use the `--output option` e.g. `python karaokify.py InputFile.mp3 --output CustomName`
+If you wish to specify a different name for the output file you can use the `--output` option

+e.g. `python karaokify.py InputFile.mp3 --output CustomName`

-Which would then output CustomName.mp3
+Which would then output `CustomName.mp3`

 If you wish to specify a different output format you can do this using the `--format`  option Which would let you pick, according to the pydub documentations, ["anything ffmpeg supports"](https://ffmpeg.org//general.html#File-Formats) but most importantly, formats like wav, flac, ogg and mp3 are supported.
 E.g. `python karaokify.py InputFile.mp3 --format ogg`

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Dependencies